giprocida/Debezium-practical-examples/README.md

 Kafka provides serializers for common data types.
 Some of them are:

 1. **String Serialization**: Converts string data into byte arrays.
-Commonly used for text-based data such as log entries, text messages, and notifications.</br>
+Commonly used for text-based data such as log entries, text messages, and notifications.

 **Example Scenario**: A logging system that sends application log messages to a Kafka topic for centralized logging and analysis.
 * Log Message:"INFO: User login successful at 2024-07-29 12:00:00"